 All refuse dropped off or deposited at the Transfer Station is the property of the Town of Truro, and may be disposed of only by the Town, its agents, or its contractors.
 Reusables may be freely removed from the Swap Shop by any resident of the Town for personal use, but not for resale.
 Returnable bottles and cans may be removed from the collection site only by volunteers who have the permission of the Town Manager or Board of Selectman.
-In addition, wood chips, latex paint and loam/compost with approval from the Town Manager or designee may also be removed from the collection site by any resident of the Town for personal use.
+In addition, wood chips, latex paint and loam/compost with approval from the Town Manager or designee may also be removed from the collection site by any resident of the Town for personal use but not for resale, or commercial use.